Citation, DOI & article data

 New cortical irregularity or continued growth after skeletal maturity has been reached, as well as frankly aggressive features (e.g. bony destruction, large soft tissue component, metastases) are all worrying for malignant transformation.

 CT demonstrates the same findings as on radiograph but is better able to demonstrate medullary continuity and the cartilage cap.

 Ultrasound is able to demonstrate the cartilage cap very accurately as a hypoechoic region bounded by bone on its deep surface and muscle/fat superficially.

 MRI is the best imaging modality to assess cartilage thickness (and thus assessing for malignant transformation), the presence of edema in bone or adjacent soft tissues, and visualizing neurovascular structures in the vicinity.

 The cartilage cap of osteochondromas appears the same as cartilage elsewhere, with intermediate to low signal on T1 and high signal on T2 weighted images.

-A cartilage cap of over 1.5 cm in thickness is suspicious for malignant degeneration 3.
+A cartilage cap of over 1.5 cm in thickness after skeletal maturity is suspicious for malignant degeneration, while the cartilage cap maybe seen up to 3 cm in thickness in young patients 3.

 Treatment and prognosis